Hamzakhan7473/FinMemory-Rust-Powered-AI-Memory-Engine-for-Market-Intelligence_/:Hamzakhan7473:FinMemory-Rust-Powered-AI-Memory-Engine-for-Market-Intelligence_/README.md

 - Rising compliance scrutiny on AI recommendations demands full lineage.
 - LLM proliferation highlights the limits of short-term context windows.
 - Financial firms need tools that combine speed, accuracy, and explainability to stay competitive.

+> **Note**
+> FinMemory is a personal research project exploring long-term memory architectures for financial AI.
+It is not a commercial product, pricing plan, or production service.

 ## Repository Layout